dfskoll/remind/README.md

-# remind
+# Remind

-Pointer to Remind's repository
+Remind is not hosted on Github.
+Instead, the official repository is at https://dianne.skoll.ca/projects/remind/git/Remind.git/